 Does your home have enough insulation?
 While many homeowners understand (at least to a degree) the benefits insulation offers, they aren’t quite as sure what it looks like or where it is in their home.
 In addition to the attic, your walls and basement or crawl space are probably insulated.
-But what do the different types of insulation look like?

 Here are some images of insulation materials that can be installed in both new and existing homes: